jovotech/learn-jovo/tutorials/deploy-to-heroku/README.md

 ## Introduction

-Righ now, Jovo offers two ways to host your voice app: Either on [AWS Lambda](https://www.jovo.tech/framework/docs/hosting/aws-lambda) or on a server by using a [webhook](https://www.jovo.tech/docs/jovo-webhook).
+Righ now, Jovo offers two ways to host your voice app: Either on [AWS Lambda](https://www.jovo.tech/docs/hosting/aws-lambda) or on a server by using a [ExpressJS](https://www.jovo.tech/docs/hosting/express-js).

-In our [voice app tutorials](https://www.jovo.tech/learn), we usually use a webhook with a tunnel service like ngrok or bst proxy for easy [local prototyping](https://www.jovo.tech/docs/project-lifecycle#local-development).
+In our [voice app tutorials](https://www.jovo.tech/learn), we usually use the [Jovo Webhook](https://www.jovo.tech/docs/jovo-webhook) for easy [local prototyping](https://www.jovo.tech/docs/project-lifecycle#local-development).
 However, when it's time to run your app in production, most people deploy their code to AWS Lambda.

 But what if you want to host your code on a web server, for example [Heroku](https://www.heroku.com/)?